razterizer/GANNSim/README.md

 ## How to Build and Run

-This program requires you to build a dll from [`CSMathLib`](https://github.com/razterizer/CSMathLib) and to add that as a reference in the `csproj`-project of this repo.
+This program requires you to build a dll from [`CSMathLib`](https://github.com/razterizer/CSMathLib) and to add that as a reference in the `csproj`-project of this repo (replace the old one).
 Then just build and run.